2020 Honda Civic vs Toyota Camry

 If you’ve been actively searching for the next sedan to get you around the Miami, Doral, and Hialeah area, you have a lot to consider.
-The Honda Civic is a stylish and efficient sedan, but some drivers seem to prefer the Toyota Camry.
-But out of these two vehicles, which one do you prefer?
+The Honda Civic is a stylish and efficient sedan, though some drivers seem to prefer the Toyota Camry.
+Out of these two vehicles, which one do you prefer?

-Deciding on your next sedan can be tough, but we’ll give you a little insight into these vehicles so you’ll know which one you’d prefer.
-In our comparison of the 2017 Honda Civic and the 2017 Toyota Camry, we’ll be looking closely at engine efficiency, interior space and comfort, and vehicle style.
+Deciding on your next sedan can be tough, but we’ll give you a little insight into these vehicles, so you’ll know which one you’d prefer.
+In our comparison of the 2020 Honda Civic vs. 2020 Toyota Camry, we’ll be looking closely at engine efficiency, interior space and comfort, and vehicle style.
 By reading this comparison, you’ll be able to accurately decide on which sedan is right for you.

-2017 Honda Civic vs 2017 Toyota Camry Engine Efficiency
+2020 Honda Civic vs Toyota Camry: Engine Efficiency

-The Honda Civic features a two-liter four-cylinder engine that’s paired with a six-speed manual transmission.
-The Toyota Camry is equipped with a 2.5L four-cylinder engine and a six-speed automatic transmission.
-While both vehicles have impressive abilities in their output, the Honda Civic leads in fuel efficiency with its EPA estimated 28/40 mpg city/highway*.
-The Toyota Camry falls a little short in comparison with its ability to get 24/33 mpg city/highway.
+The 2020 Honda Civic features a 2.0-liter 4-cylinder engine that’s paired with a Continuously Variable Transmission (CVT).
+The Toyota Camry is equipped with a 2.5-liter 4-cylinder engine and an 8-speed automatic transmission.
+While both vehicles have impressive abilities in their output, the Honda Civic leads in fuel efficiency with its EPA-estimated 32 MPG in the city and 42 MPG on the highway with EX and EX-L trims and standard LL-CVT.1 The Toyota Camry falls a little short in comparison with its ability to get an EPA-estimated 29 MPG in the city and 41 MPG on the highway.

 The Honda Civic and the Toyota Camry offer enough seating and space for five passengers.
 Each interior is outfitted with stylish fabric.
-When it comes to passenger comfort, the Honda Civic offers up 39.3 inches of head room and 42.3 inches of leg room for the front passengers.
-The Toyota Camry, on the other hand, is a little limited in its space for front passengers, offering 38.8 inches of head room and 41.6 inches of leg room.
+When it comes to passenger comfort, the Honda Civic offers up 39.3 inches of headroom and 42.3 inches of legroom for the front passengers.
+The Toyota Camry, on the other hand, is a little limited in its space for front passengers, offering 38.3 inches of headroom and 42.1 inches of legroom.
 Tall passengers in the front may feel a little cramped in the Toyota Camry.

 It’s fairly easy to tell the Honda Civic and the Toyota Camry apart.
-Both vehicles start out in the front with the respective iconic grilles, which blend into the projector-beam halogen lights.
-The Honda Civic keeps its look intact with the body colored door handles and power side door mirrors.
+Both vehicles start out in the front with iconic grilles, which blend into the projector-beam halogen lights.
+The Honda Civic keeps its look intact with the Body-Colored Door Handles and Power Side Mirrors.

-In this article, you learned all about the 2017 Honda Civic and the 2017 Toyota Camry.
-You saw that the Honda Civic offers more efficiency, space, and style.
+In this article, you learned all about the 2020 Honda Civic vs. 2020 Toyota Camry.
+You saw that the 2020 Honda Civic offers more efficiency, space, and style.
 However, one of the best ways to learn about the vehicle you’re interested in is by taking it out on the road.

-Schedule your test drive with us at Braman Honda Miami, the dealership that proudly serves drivers in the Miami, Doral, and Hialeah area.
+Schedule your test drive with us at Braman Honda, the dealership that proudly serves drivers in the Miami, Doral, and Hialeah area.

-*28 city/40 highway/32 combined mpg rating for LX model with 6-speed manual transmission.
-31 city/40 highway/34 combined mpg rating for LX & EX CVT Automatic models.
-31 city/42 highway/35 combined mpg rating for EX-T model with 6-speed manual transmission.
-32 city/42 highway/36 combined mpg ratings for EX-T, EX-L and Touring CVT Automatic models.
-Based on 2017 EPA mileage ratings.
+1 25 city/36 highway/29 combined mpg rating for Sport 6MT trim.
+30 city/38 highway/33 combined mpg rating for LX CVT and Touring trims.
+29 city/37 highway/32 combined mpg rating for Sport CVT trim.
+32 city/42 highway/36 combined mpg rating for EX & EX-L trims.
+Based on 2020 EPA mileage ratings.
 Use for comparison purposes only.
 Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.